anelook/kafka-first-steps/README.rst

     [main] INFO org.apache.kafka.common.utils.AppInfoParser - Kafka commitId: 8cb0a5e9d3441999
     [main] INFO org.apache.kafka.common.utils.AppInfoParser - Kafka startTimeMs: 1648141938679
     [kafka-producer-network-thread | producer-1] INFO org.apache.kafka.clients.Metadata - [Producer clientId=producer-1] Cluster ID: 7iPfsgbgGAqgwQ5XsIL9ng
-    [main] INFO ZooMazon.prodSimple - Sent: {"product":"Dress 👗","operation":"searched 🔍","customer":"Chief Bogo🐃"}
+    [main] INFO Shopitopia.simpleProducer - Sent: {"product":"Dress 👗","operation":"searched 🔍","customer":"Chief Bogo🐃"}
-    [main] INFO ZooMazon.prodSimple - Sent: {"product":"Tie 👔","operation":"searched 🔍","customer":"Officer Clawhauser😼"}
+    [main] INFO Shopitopia.simpleProducer - Sent: {"product":"Tie 👔","operation":"searched 🔍","customer":"Officer Clawhauser😼"}
-    [main] INFO ZooMazon.prodSimple - Sent: {"product":"Tie 👔","operation":"bought ✅","customer":"Fru Fru💐"}
+    [main] INFO Shopitopia.simpleProducer - Sent: {"product":"Tie 👔","operation":"bought ✅","customer":"Fru Fru💐"}
-    [main] INFO ZooMazon.prodSimple - Sent: {"product":"Donut 🍩 ","operation":"searched 🔍","customer":"Mr. Big 🪑"}
+    [main] INFO Shopitopia.simpleProducer - Sent: {"product":"Donut 🍩 ","operation":"searched 🔍","customer":"Mr. Big 🪑"}
-    [main] INFO ZooMazon.prodSimple - Sent: {"product":"Donut 🍩 ","operation":"searched 🔍","customer":"Nick Wilde🦊"}
+    [main] INFO Shopitopia.simpleProducer - Sent: {"product":"Donut 🍩 ","operation":"searched 🔍","customer":"Nick Wilde🦊"}

-3. While producer creates new messages, open Java file ``ZooMazon.consSimple`` and run its method ``main`` to start the consumer.
+3. While producer creates new messages, open Java file ``Shopitopia.consSimple`` and run its method ``main`` to start the consumer.
 Consumer will connect to the cluster and read messages added by producer.
 You will see detailed information about connection to the cluster and once the connection is established the received messages:

 .. code::

     [main] INFO org.apache.kafka.clients.consumer.internals.SubscriptionState - [Consumer clientId=consumer-first-1, groupId=first] Resetting offset for partition customer-activity-1 to position FetchPosition{offset=0, offsetEpoch=Optional.empty, currentLeader=LeaderAndEpoch{leader=Optional[35.228.93.149:12693 (id: 29 rack: null)], epoch=0}}.
-    [main] INFO ZooMazon.consSimple - message {"product":"Carrot 🥕","operation":"bought ✅","customer":"Mr. Big 🪑"}
+    [main] INFO Shopitopia.consSimple - message {"product":"Carrot 🥕","operation":"bought ✅","customer":"Mr. Big 🪑"}
-    [main] INFO ZooMazon.consSimple - message {"product":"Dress 👗","operation":"bought ✅","customer":"Mr. Big 🪑"}
+    [main] INFO Shopitopia.consSimple - message {"product":"Dress 👗","operation":"bought ✅","customer":"Mr. Big 🪑"}

 3. Observe the results.
-Once you're done, terminate the consumer ``ZooMazon.consSimple``, but leave the producer, we'll use it in the next demo.
+Once you're done, terminate the consumer ``Shopitopia.consSimple``, but leave the producer, we'll use it in the next demo.

 Demo # 2: observe how messages are spreaded across partitions
 --------------------------------------------------------------------
 In this demo we'll look at partitions and offsets.

-1. You should have the producer ``ZooMazon.prodSimple`` already running.
+1. You should have the producer ``Shopitopia.simpleProducer`` already running.
-2. Start ``ZooMazon.consPartitions``, this is a consumer, where in addition to the message body, we output information about partitions and offsets for every message.
+2. Start ``Shopitopia.consPartitions``, this is our consumer, in addition to the message body, it outputs information about partitions and offsets for every partition.
-3. Also, try running another consumer ``ZooMazon.consFiltered`` which outputs results for a single customer.
+3. Also, try out the consumer ``Shopitopia.consFiltered`` which outputs results for a single customer.
 You can see that currently the messages that are related to a single customer are spread across all partitions.
 4. Terminate the producers and consumers that are running.

 Demo # 3: add keys to messages